 Agave Mexican Bistro

 Toss back some tequila and dine on Mexican fare at this local fave.
-Agave’s sopa de tortilla -- A spicy chicken-tomato broth served with crispy corn tortilla strips, diced avocado, queso fresco and sour cream -- is a nice, light lunch option for when you are hitting the shops in downtown Newburyport.
+Agave’s sopa de tortilla -- a spicy chicken-tomato broth served with crispy corn tortilla strips, diced avocado, queso fresco and sour cream -- is a nice, light lunch option after hitting the shops in downtown Newburyport.

-Also a bit closer to Blue, Bob’s is a one-stop shop for fried seafood, clam chowder and a classic New England lobster dinner.
+Also a bit closer to Blue, Bob’s is a one-stop shop for fried seafood, clam chowder, and a classic New England lobster dinner.
 Stop by and pick up a clam bake to take to the beach, or eat in on the no frills picnic tables.
-Bob’s also serves Richardson's Ice Cream, so it’s a nearby spot for a scoop.
+Bob’s also serves Richardson's Ice Cream, so swing by for a scoop.

 Sister restaurant to Ceia, Brine is an oyster bar -- but oh, so much more.
 Steaks, swordfish, and even caviar, grace the broad -- yet select -- menu.
 Sidle up to the sleek stainless and marble bar and enjoy freshly shucked bivalves, an inventive crudo, or a bone-in prime rib.
 Terrific wine and cocktail list.